Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Introduction

 \section{Introduction}

-Even though the invention of microscopes dates back to the late 16\textsuperscript{th} century, it was during the late 19\textsuperscript{th} to 20\textsuperscript{th} century that the field saw a major renaissance \cite{Wourms1990LightRevolution}.
-This is especially due to the requirement of cross-domain scientific knowledge and creativity.
-For instance, as much as the knowledge of physics that is essential to build optical systems, fields such as chemistry (for sample preparation) and computer science (for image post-processing), play an important role in developing novel microscope architectures.
-Typical microscopy instrumentation involves understanding: the light-matter interaction at the specimen, how light propagates through optics, and how the final image is formed.
-The scientist’s job is to design the optics such that the final image contains desired information about the measurands.
+Measuring phase information of a light field is a longstanding problem in optics with valuable applications such as live cell imaging \cite{Majeed2017QuantitativeDiagnosis,Mir2010BloodCytometry,Roitshtain2017,Marquet2014ReviewDisorders,Hu2019}.
+Objects like cells are thin and transparent.
+They are referred to as phase objects as they modulate the phase of the light field, not the intensity.
+Imaging devices however only measure the intensity of light.
+To measure the phase, interferometric systems, called quantitative phase microscopes (QPMs), are needed.
+QPMs interfere the phase object's light wave (object wave) with a second known light wave (called the reference wave) resulting in interference patterns (called interferograms).
+Phase images are then reconstructed from interferograms, by computationally solving an inverse problem. { Designing such an instrument} involves understanding: the light-matter interaction at the specimen, how light propagates through optics, and how the final image is formed.
+The optical scientist’s job is to design the optics such that the final image contains desired information about the measurands.
 This creative process may require enormous fuzzy calculations on the light propagation just to initialize a potential optical design.
-In this work, we present a data-driven top-down approach to supplement this creative design process.
+In this work, we present a data-driven top-down approach to supplement this creative design process { and demonstrate it for the task of phase microscopy}.